wilson-lab/CollieWilson/README.md

 ## Overview

-This project explores the circuit-level mechanisms underlying adaptive visual object pursuit in Drosophila melanogaster.
-The study demonstrates that pursuit behavior relies on two functionally distinct and anatomically segregated feedback pathways through the anterior optic tubercle (AOTU): AOTU025 provides coarse, fixed-gain steering for objects located in the lateral visual field, while AOTU019 provides precise, flexible-gain steering for objects near the midline.
-By combining connectomic analysis, whole-cell electrophysiology, optogenetic activation, and closed-loop behavioral assays, the authors show that AOTU019 exhibits direction-selectivity, is modulated by arousal and forward locomotion, and is sufficient to drive turning and forward acceleration.
-Modeling work further reveals how direction-selective inhibition from AOTU019 and excitation from AOTU025 jointly generate smooth, adaptive steering behavior.
-The repository contains all code for reconstructing these analyses and simulations, including connectomic data parsing, neural data acquisition, biophysical modeling, and statistical analysis of pursuit behavior across conditions.
+This project investigates the neural basis of adaptive visual pursuit in *Drosophila melanogaster*, focusing on two distinct AOTU pathways (AOTU019 and AOTU025) that enable context-sensitive steering behavior.
+Using connectomics, electrophysiology, behavior, and modeling, we show how feedback loops implement flexible gain control during pursuit.

 ---